 This situation is probably familiar: You have opened your email inbox, or received a letter in the post from a company you don't recognise.
 They are suggesting a domain name has just become available, or they are giving you an opportunity to register a domain name before someone else does.
 They may be asking you to renew your existing domain name as it expires soon.
 They could even be offering a free product with your purchase or renewal.

-If the letter is unsolicited mail (spam) absolutely nothing at all will happen if you ignore it, and ignore it you should!
+If the letter is unsolicited mail (spam) you should just ignore it.
 However, if it is a legitimate renewal notice, allowing your domain name to expire will mean your website and emails will stop working, possibly bringing your entire business to a standstill until you can figure out what is happening.

 No one wants to risk a major disruption to your business such as email or website malfunctions.
 However, it's easy to figure out if you need to respond to the request.
 Only respond to requests from the company you purchased your domain name from originally.